Stingers: episode guide

 Tuesday, June 15, 1999

-The compromising photograph of Mackenzie and Church now threaten the security of the entire Unit.
-Rocca details Church to pursue the source of the photos while Mackenzie pushes Angie and Stone for more information on the Porn Star Murderer, who may well have struck again—another X-rated movie star has dissappeared under suspicious circumstances and almost everyone being investigated seems tomhave a motive.
+The compromising photographs of Mackenzie and Church now threaten the security of the entire Unit.
+Rocca details Church to pursue the source of the photos while Mackenzie pushes Angie and Stone for more information on the porn star murderer, who may well have struck again — another X-rated movie star has disappeared under suspicious circumstances and almost everyone being investigated seems to have a motive.

-Guest stars: Nicholas Bell as Det.
+Guest starring: Nicholas Bell as Det.
 Insp.
-Bill Hollister, Brian Lipson as George Papas, Lisa Bailey as Courtney La Reina, Christopher Gabardi as Rick Fairchild, Adam Broinowski as Joshua Hampton, Blair Venn as Lenny 'G-long' Baxter, Doris Younane as Lizzie Harper, Strawberry Fields as Mandy Ling, Peter Montgomery as Uniformed Police Officer
+Bill Hollister, Brian Lipson as George Papas, Lisa Bailey as Courtney La Reina, Christopher Gabardi as Rick Fairchild, Adam Broinowski as Joshua Hampton, Blair Venn as Lenny 'G-Long' Baxter, Doris Younane as Lizzie Harper, Strawberry Fields as Mandy Ling, Peter Montgomery as Uniformed Police Officer

 Set For Life